Food, Beverage & Consumer Health | Sectors | PM Group

 Glanbia is a global nutrition group with products sold in over 130 countries worldwide.
-In 2011, Glanbia Ingredients Ireland Ltd. (GIIL) created a state of the art dairy facility at Belview, Ireland.
+Glanbia Ingredients Ireland Ltd. (GIIL) created a state-of-the-art dairy facility at Belview, Ireland.
 It was designed to produce a range of high quality dairy and nutritional powdered milk ingredient products.
 It was the largest single capital investment in Ireland by an indigenous Irish company.
 Belview is now being expanded to increase the throughput by over 50%.

 Do you have a food, beverage or consumer health project?
 Talk to one of our experts.